Short Courses: Terms & Conditions

 - If any amount properly due to the RCA under or in connection with these terms and conditions remains outstanding beyond the due date the RCA may charge interest on the overdue amount at the rate of 8 per cent per annum plus the Bank of England base rate for business to business transactions (which interest will accrue daily until the date of actual payment, be compounded quarterly, and be payable on demand); or claim interest and statutory compensation pursuant to the Late Payment of Commercial Debts (Interest) Act 1998).

 - If payment is not received by the due date then the delegate is not allowed to attend the course.

-- Delegates will receive joining instructions via email to the email address provided on the booking form.
+- Delegates will receive a welcome email and joining instructions to the email address provided on the booking form.

-- If the joining instructions are not received, it is the responsibility of the individual who completed the event registration/booking form to contact the RCA to request to re-issue the joining instructions.
+- If the welcome email and joining instructions are not received, it is the responsibility of the individual who completed the event registration/booking form to contact the RCA and request to re-issue them.

 - Failure to attend the event will result in the full cost being incurred.
 No refund shall be given.